 The Descemet membrane is composed of a fine latticework of collagen fibers.
 It represents a true basement membrane, and it is produced by the corneal endothelium.

-The endothelium is a single layer of hexagonal cells whose sole purpose is to act as a barrier to the influx of fluid into the cornea and to pump fluid out of the cornea keeping it deturgesced and clear.
+The endothelium is a single layer of hexagonal cells whose purpose is to act as a barrier to the influx of fluid into the cornea and to pump fluid out of the cornea keeping it deturgesced and clear.
 These cells are incapable of regeneration.

 The cornea is richly innervated; myelin sheaths are present on the nerves as they traverse the superficial layers of the cornea.
 The nerve endings lose their sheath as they penetrate the epithelium.
 In terms of density, more nerve endings are present in the corneal epithelium than anywhere else in the human body.[5, 6]